Gabo0526/themis-prototype/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+The Khan Algortihm is in the Graph class.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.